defi-wonderland/handbook/sites/wonderland/docs/testing/advanced-testing/overview.md

 ### Valid finding

 If the finding is confirmed, the first step is always gathering the details and filling in the report under the project’s internal testing page.
-During the process, you will assign the finding a unique ID.
+During the process, you will assign the finding a unique ID and severity.

-If the issue can be fixed, we should convert the Medusa / Kontrol test into a simple unit or integration test, and specify the issue ID in the test’s natspec.
+If the issue can be fixed, we should convert the Forge / Kontrol test into a simple unit or integration test, and specify the issue ID in the test’s natspec.

 If the issue won’t be fixed, we still need a way to reproduce it.
 To simplify this process, we have settled on the following steps:

-- If it doesn’t exist yet, create a `PropertiesFailing` contract and inherit it in `PropertiesParent`
+- If it doesn’t exist yet, create a `PropertiesFailing` contract and inherit it in `Invariant`
 - In the failing properties contract, add a test for the found issue.
 Make sure to specify the issue ID in the natspec.
-- Append the test name to the `excludeFunctionSignatures` property of the Medusa config.
-Note that the signature should start with the fuzz contract name:

-    ```
-    "excludeFunctionSignatures": [
-      "FuzzTest.property_givenDepositsIsGreaterThanZero_totalWeights_isNotZero()"
-    ]
-    ```
+- In the test setup, exclude this contract using `excludeContract(address(propertiesFailing))`